bcmertz/SWCD-Tools/README.md

 - Stream Elevation Profile
 - Stream power
+- Time of concentration calculation
+- Curvature calculation to delineate TOB / floodplain
 - Switch tools to all use multi-directional flow directions
 - Runoff Curve Number calculation: allow user to select RCN and HSG fields like in "Model Potential Wetlands"
 - Remove hardcoded paths in EFH-2 calculation